IakovlevaNatalia/IakovlevaNatalia/README.md

 C# Developer
 ------------

-* 🌍  I'm based in New Jersey
+* 🌍  I'm based in New Jersey, USA.
+I open to work
 * ✉️  You can contact me at
 * 🚀  I'm currently working on [OnlineShopWebApp](http://github.com/IakovlevaNatalia/OnlineShopWebApp)
-* 🧠  I'm learning SQL
+* 🧠  I'm learning C#
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  I like gardening, trivia games and travel